 Encouragement to develop individual interests and talents is given through various 'clubs' in the school.
-These vary from year to year but are likely to include art, drama, dance, computer skills, gardening, cookery and sports activities.
+These vary from year to year but may include choir, music, drama, dance, cookery and sports activities.
 Y6 may also have a homework club.
 These out of school activities depend heavily upon the help of members of staff which is greatly appreciated by both parents and children.